AyushDubeyaquagaming/Hybrid-RecSys/README.md

 A hybrid collaborative + content-based recommendation system built with [LightFM](https://github.com/lyst/lightfm), designed to surface personalized live casino game recommendations for each user.
 This notebook covers the full experimentation pipeline: data simulation, EDA, feature engineering, model training, evaluation, and diagnostic analysis.

 > **Status:** Proof-of-concept on simulated data.
 Data layer will be swapped to real MongoDB → pandas once the pipeline is ready.
+> *Note: The values and plots shouldn't be considered as the true nature of the data since it's just a dummy data.
+Purely intended to maintain the overall flow of the notebook for experiment phase*
 ---

 ## Notebook Structure (Experimentation)